Why Choose a Career as a Professional City, Town, or County Manager?

 - Service delivery coordination: Anticipating and planning for a city, town, or county’s future needs.

 Above all else, today’s professional city, town, and county managers and administrators bring to the communities they serve a commitment to maintaining the public trust and confidence in local government, achieving equity and social justice, affirming human dignity, and improving the quality of life for all.

 - Many of today’s city, town, and county managers and administrators hold bachelor’s degrees in public administration, political science, or business.

 - Increasingly, these individuals enter the profession with a master’s degree, often in public administration or a related field.
-Nearly 67 percent of the managers surveyed by ICMA, the International City/County Management Association, indicated they had earned a master's degree in public administration, business, or public policy, or other advanced degree.
+According to ICMA's 2012 State of the Profession survey:

-- Managers often begin their careers in policy or administrative positions (e.g., budget analyst) and then serve as assistant manager before becoming a full manager.
+- Managers often begin their careers in policy or administrative positions (budget or management analyst) and then serve as assistant manager before becoming a full manager.

 - City, town, and county managers also come from a variety of professional backgrounds, ranging from director of planning (4%) to director of finance (6%) to employment with the state/federal government (3%).
 Many of the managers surveyed (24%) indicated that they had held the position of assistant manager prior to assuming their current CAO position.

 - Most appointed local government managers are members of ICMA, the International City/County Management Association, and are bound by its Code of Ethics, which commits members to a set of ethical standards of honesty and integrity that go beyond those required by the law.
 Also, through its Voluntary Credentialing Program, ICMA recognizes individual members who are qualified by a combination of education and experience, adherence to high standards of integrity, and an assessed commitment to lifelong learning and professional development.
 ICMA members who meet these requirements may earn designation as an ICMA Credentialed Manager.